clulab/eidos/README.md

 ## Using the Scala API

-One is of course not limited to using the existing apps: one can write new programs which make use of Eidos's Scala interface.
+One is of course not limited to using the existing apps: one can write new programs which make use of Eidos's Scala/Java interface.
 New programs can be contained in the same `sbt` project or a different one, in Java projects, in Python projects, or elsewhere.
-See the section on <a href="#integration">integration</a> for tips on how this is accomplished.
+See the section on [integration](#integration) for tips on how this is accomplished.
 This description assumes that a program is added to the collection of existing apps in their `apps` directory or somewhere nearby.
 There are two major output formats provided through the Scala API.

 ### Prettified Display

 To produce a pretty display of the extracted mentions, use `EidosSystem` to extract an `annotatedDocument` from the text and then display its mentions.
 ```scala
 package org.yourself.eidosClient